jkstill/index-compare/README.md

 <pre>

-- optionally output execution plans from gv$sql_plan
+- done - optionally output execution plans from gv$sql_plan
-- optionally output execution plans from dba_hist_sql_plan
+- done - optionally output execution plans from dba_hist_sql_plan
+- --no-squash option for index-compare.pl
+  check for current output files and do not overwrite keep in mind the new files may have additional contents

 </pre>